radams15/CircuitTesterDocs/Implementation/docs/stage2.md

 ```

-Then I made the program automatically add a SceneItem of a battery to the Scene.
+Then I made the program automatically add a SceneItem of a battery to the Scene, just for testing movement and clicking.

-My MainWindow was simply:
+My simple MainWindow was a small amount of code:

 ```cpp
 MainWindow::MainWindow() {